 The Ghana Priorities was conducted using the Copenhagen Consensus award-winning methodology.
 The aim of the project was to promote the use of social, economic and environmental benefit-cost analysis as decision support before choosing between various policies.

 Economist Researchers were commissioned to write research papers on the costs and benefits of the interventions determined through multiple iterations of outreach and consultation with key stakeholders in Ghana.

 At the conclusion of the research project, an Eminent Panel of leading Ghanaian and international economists convened to review the cost-benefit research and rank the interventions based on the evidence.

 The theory of change for the project is to give tailwind to high social value for money policies.
 By making evidence on which policies deliver the most (and least) accessible to stakeholders with influence over where resources are invested, opinion leaders, advisors and pressure groups etc. it becomes slightly easier to approve high-yielding policies and slightly more difficult to invest in low-yielding policies.

 The project was kicked off in December 2018 with the introduction of project aim and methodology to select key stakeholders in collaboration with the think tank IEA.
 The timeline naturally separates into four major tasks: The list of policies (February to May 2019), Review Roundtables (September to December 2019), Publicity (from November to May 2020) and the Eminent Panel (end of 2020).

 The list of 80+ policies to be studies

-Source ideas: The project will have the capacity to research the costs and benefits of approximately 80+ policies for Ghana.
-These policies will be identified through an iterative process involving stakeholders with relevance to the theory-of-change above.
-The general criteria are:
+Source ideas: The project researched the costs and benefits of approximately 80+ policies for Ghana.
+These policies were identified through an iterative process involving stakeholders with relevance to the theory-of-change above.
+The general criteria were as follows:

 - Policies where there exists good research to help to estimate costs and benefits